FITSEC/Wargame-Writeups/Overthewire/Bandit/bandit2/README.md

 #### Solution:
-This level is pretty basic.
-It wants the player to ssh to bandit.labs.overthewire.org on port 2220 with the
+After SSHing into this level we see a file which contains spaces in the file name.
+In order to print the contents to the screen we must escape the spaces with "\".
+Tab completition also can help us here.

+> cat spaces\ in\ this\ filename

+> UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK